 Damp Proofing Treatment in Kent

 Settled within the rolling countryside lies Grade II Listed family house with accompanying outhouse made of brick construction with part tile hung upper elevations under a tiled roof.
 The owners of the property wished to transform what was an old unused barn into a home office.
 What concerned the owners, however, was the erosion of the exterior walls which they believed to be the result of rising and penetrating damp.

-During Timberwise’s external inspection of the property, it became apparent that there was no evidence of an original damp proof course.
+During Timberwise’s damp specialists in Kent external inspection of the property, it became apparent that there was no evidence of an original damp proof course.
 This was thought to be due to the age of the property and the high ground levels.

 The inspection of the internal wall surfaces of the property was completed using an electronic moisture meter, where high readings were observed at full height.
 After consideration of the instrumental readings, soluble salt contamination, and other relevant factors, it was assessed that the elevations within the building were affected by dampness and the installation of a chemical damp proof course would need to be put into place.

 Lateral moisture penetration due to porous masonry was noted to the building generally, the moisture ingress was not in the form of free-flowing water.
 We, therefore, recommended a vertical physical barrier to be installed in the form of a cavity drainage membrane to the damp wall surface at full height.

 Water Absorption Test